respeecher/auto-odoo/README.md

 ```

 Then edit .env if you want to specify the images to use for nginx, postgres, and odoo differently from how they are
 specified by default.

-If you upgrade Auto Odoo, even if the default images change, the images used in your
-installation will not, which is good because upgrading between major versions of Postgres and Odoo requires running
-special migration scripts.
-The default settings only fix the major versions of Postgres and Odoo and nothing at
+The default settings only fix the major versions of Postgres and Odoo and nothing at all about nginx.
+This means
-all about nginx.
-This means that you can upgrade to the latest minor versions of Postgres and Odoo and the latest
+that you can upgrade to the latest minor versions of Postgres and Odoo and the latest version of nginx simply by
-version of nginx simply by doing a `docker pull` on the image labels specified in `.env` and restarting Auto Odoo.
+doing a `docker pull` on the image labels specified in `.env` and restarting Auto Odoo.

+You may wish to fix minor versions as well for greater stability.

+Future versions of Auto Odoo may include changed major versions of Postgres and Odoo in `.env.template`, but since
+`.env` is gitignored, your major versions will never change unless you change `.env` yourself.
+This is a important
+because upgrading between major versions of Postgres and Odoo requires running special migration scripts.

 Odoo uses `/etc/odoo/odoo.conf` not only for configuration that is not changeable through the web interface but
 also for things that are so changeable including, crucially, the database management password.
 So this file must